wolfraam/chess-game/README.md

 - Short algebraic notation (SAN).
 For example: Nc3
 - Long algebraic notation (LAN).
 For example: Nb1-c3
 - Figurine algebraic notation (FAN).
 For example: ♞c3
-- The notation used the UCI (Universal Chess Interface) protocol, which is used to communicate with chess engines.
+- The notation used in the UCI (Universal Chess Interface) protocol, which is used to communicate with chess engines.
 For example: b1c3

 ```java